dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-2.md

 ---

 By the way, when you run `yarn test` in a Create React App project, Jest will launch in watch mode.
 Every time you save a file, it will re-run the tests, like how `yarn start` recompiles the code.
-That helps to save time when writing tests because we don't have to run the test command again and again on every file changes.
+That helps to save time when writing tests because we don't have to run the test command again and again on every file change.

 Now that you know how to write a test.
 The other test cases should be easy enough for you to write on your own.
 Just remember the arguments from the examples earlier in part 1 and validate with their expected array result.
-You can use the comments we added in the code as your test cases same way I did for the first test case.
+You can use the comments we added in the code as your test cases the same way I did for the first test case.
 Challenge yourself to write those test cases and you can compare it with my code below when you're done.

 Done?
 Now check whether you did something similar with my code below.
 Here's the rest of test cases: